ideaportriga/nexus-bridge/examples/ANGULAR Examples/SR Form Applet/README.md

 Requirements:
 * Siebel version: 16+
+* Access to icons and fonts stored on https://fonts.googleapis.com/.

 This is not an example of implementation that can be used on production.
 It is intentionally kept straightforward.